Ocoldwell/Ocoldwell/README.md

 # Hi there 👋

-I'm Ollie, I finished a bootcamp called Nology recently, which gave me quite a few skills in:
+I'm Ollie, I finished a bootcamp called Nology in March, which gave me quite a few skills in:

 - Javascript/Typescript using ES6, I :heart: arrow functions.
 - Semantic HTML